pathouse/objectify/thoughts/responders.md

 After writing this, I'm starting to think it's the right approach.

+## Rename to "Responses"?

+One idea I had this weekend, was to rename responders to responses.
+That way, conceptually, you're defining a type of response.
+I think that might be easier for people to think about.

+Also, I think we should use methods to respond to different content types.
+Can't believe it took me this long to think of this.

+class UnauthorizedResponse
+  include Objectify::Response

+  respond_with :html, :js
+  status 403

+  def js(service_result, renderer)
+    renderer.template :name => "unauthorized.js.json_builder"
+  end

+  def any
+    renderer.template :name => "unauthorized.html.erb"
+  end
+end

 ## Other approaches?

 * Something that can be tested mockist-style, perhaps?
 I have no idea what this would look like, though, really.